 Mobster selection for Attacks

-The mobsters you can attack will be selected based on your own level according to the following table:
+The mobsters you will see in Attack will be selected based on your own level.

 |Own level||Levels up||Levels down|

 When you punch another mobster in the face, you will only hit them for 1 damage.
 But they cannot defend against it.
-It’s a way to annoy other mobsters.
+It’s a way to finish off other mobsters.

 Bounties are cash prices set on a mobster’s head.
 In Mobsters players revenge themselves by placing a bounty on another mobster and placing them on the Hit List.